-Texas State University will curtail its permitted surface water diversions as a function of total San Marcos springflow to protect the aquatic resources as specified under the EAHCP flow management strategy.
+Texas State University will curtail its permitted surface water diversions as a function of total San Marcos spring flow to protect the aquatic resources as specified under the HCP flow management strategy.
+Meet diversion restrictions specified under the HCP.

-Restriction of surface pumping as specified under the EAHCP.
-Under TCEQ Certificates 18-3865 and 18-3866, Texas State University's total diversion rate from the headwaters of the San Marcos River for consumptive use is limited to 8.1 cfs (See EAHCP Section 2.5.5).
-The total diversion rate from Spring Lake is limited to 4.88 cfs; the total diversion rate from the San Marcos River at Sewell Park is limited to 3.22 cfs (See EAHCP Section 2.5.5.1 and 2.5.5.2 respectively).
+Restriction of surface pumping as specified under the HCP.
+Under TCEQ Certificates 18-3865 and 18-3866, Texas State University's total diversion rate from the headwaters of the San Marcos River for consumptive use is limited to 8.1 cfs (See HCP Section 2.5.5).
+The total diversion rate from Spring Lake is limited to 4.88 cfs; the total diversion rate from the San Marcos River at Sewell Park is limited to 3.22 cfs (See HCP Section 2.5.5.1 and 2.5.5.2 respectively).

-Methodology - When flow at the USGS gauge at the University Bridge reaches 80 cfs, Texas State University will reduce the total rate of surface water diversion by 2 cfs, i.e., to a total of approximately 6.1 cfs.
-This reduction in pumping will occur at the pump just below Spring Lake Dam in order to maximize the benefits to salamanders, TWR, and other aquatic resources in the San Marcos River below Spring Lake Dam.
+Methodology - when flow at the USGS gauge at the University Bridge reaches 80 cfs, Texas State University will reduce the total rate of surface water diversion by 2 cfs, i.e., to a total of approximately 6.1 cfs.
+This reduction in pumping will occur at the pump just below Spring Lake Dam in order to maximize the benefits to salamanders, Texas wild-rice, and other aquatic resources in the San Marcos River below Spring Lake Dam.
 The University will reduce the total rate of surface water diversion by an additional 2 cfs when the USGS gauge reaches 60 cfs.
 The additional 2 cfs reduction will be made from the pumps located in the slough arm of Spring Lake, and, therefore, maximize the benefits to the aquatic resources within the main stem San Marcos River below Spring Lake Dam.
 When the USGS gauge reaches 52 cfs, Texas State University will reduce the total diversion rate to 1 cfs.
 This further reduction will be made by restricting the pumps located in the Sewell Park reach.
 The diversion of water will be suspended when the springflow reaches 45 cfs.